 Graduation Requirements.
-Students must have earned a cumulative grade average of C in general education courses and a cumulative grade average of C in courses constituting the nursing major, and a minimum of 120 credits.
-The student must complete the final semester of English Composition (W132 or W140) with a grade of C or higher or repeat it until his use of English is acceptable to the Department of English.
+Students must have earned a cumulative grade average of C and a minimum of 120 credits.
 After completing successfully the required credits in English composition, students in the University, including transfer students, must fulfill the graduation requirement of passing, during the junior year, a proficiency examination in composition.
 Students who fail must register for a composition course (noncredit) before they are permitted to retake the examination.
-Completion of English W140 with a grade of B or higher fulfills the proficiency examination requirement.
+Completion of English W113 with a grade of B or higher fulfills the proficiency examination requirement.

 Students must have successfully completed all arts and sciences and professional courses in the School of Nursing.
-Upon completion of the requirements of the basic professional curriculum, graduates are awarded the degree Bachelor of Science in Nursing by Indiana University and are eligible to take the examination for certification as Registered Nurses in Indiana, given by the Indiana State Board of Nurses' Registration and Nursing Education.
-Graduates are eligible for interstate registration.
+Upon completion of the requirements of the basic professional curriculum, graduates are awarded the degree Bachelor of Science in Nursing by Indiana University and are eligible to take the examination for certification as Registered Nurses in Indiana, given by the Indiana State Board of Nurses' Registration and Nursing Education.\ Graduates are eligible for interstate registration.

 Fees and Expenses.
-In-state students pay a basic fee of \$10 per credit hour; out-of-state students pay a basic fee of \$23.50 per credit hour.
+All students pay a basic fee of \$7 per credit hour.
 Fees are payable at the time of registration each semester.
 Checks should be made payable to Indiana University.
-All fees are subject to change by action of the Trustees.
+All fees are subject to change by action of the Board of Trustees.